A new fuel to 3D printing: 3D Bioprinting

 3D printers are likewise being utilized to give prosthetics at a much lower cost than earlier.
 Organ Transplantations are expensive, yet when printers are joined with the 3D imaging procedures as of now being utilized by the healthcare industry, this turns into a more practical arrangement.

 An individual life-sparing operation can be performed with filling or replacing body tissues can be developed with the highest precision.

 Traditional Beauty brand L’Oréal is 3D printing human skin tissue to test beauty products and cosmetics.
 The corporation has joined with bioprinting professional Organavo, which can deliver living human tissues that copy the form and capacity of local tissues in the body, referring to “unlimited” potential for new sorts of tests.

 The University of Iowa Mechanical and Industrial Engineering Department is dealing with organ printing, where they utilize a 3D printer to print living structures with bio-ink.
 The objective is to print a working organ that can be transplanted into patients.
 This venture is partly supported by the Institute for Clinical and Translational Science at the University of Iowa.

 A Philadelphia-based startup, BioBots, revealed a $10,000 3D printer that prints human tissue.
 BioBots launched publicly at TechCrunch Disrupt in New York City last year.
 Until now, the company has been working with 50 distinctive research labs at universities around the world to Immaculate its 3D printer, CEO Danny Cabrera said, “The objective is to put them on every lab worktable around the world.”

 A new era of 3D printing with bio-ink

 Application of 3D printing concepts to nanotechnology will make printing quicker, proficient, and more financially reasonable much sooner than most futurists at any point imagined.
-A paradigm shift in health care solutions can be seen in near future.
+A paradigm shift in healthcare solutions can be seen in the near future.

 Image credit: www.istockphoto.com